inivekin/abosa/abosa.typ

 humming pyramid that's defied
 noise distracting from the purposed winds that strum on harp at seaside.
+I see you've heard and with self crowned, the sorry sight you entertain,
+I'll ripple down to rocks since drowned, if this means you've flown with disdain.
-If you manage to ignore this
-hiss of repeater demand then
-resurging from the riptide bliss of teetering life abandon, you might try find in absent light, and in vibrations sense a route, to actions that revive the night before these stars will peter out.
+But if you somehow ignore this hiss of repeater demand then resurging from the riptide bliss of teetering life abandon, you might try find in absent light, and in vibrations sense a route, to actions that revive lit night before these stars will peter out.
-It's sorry sight you entertain what you have heard and with self crowned, if this means you've flown with disdain,
-I'll ripple down to rocks since drowned.
-But should this be withholding sun, at coda of coronal lyre, the quiet dark to carry on will leave room for another fire.
+Or should this be withholding sun, at coda of coronal lyre, the quiet dark to carry on will leave room for another fire.
-If you respond and try untack, we could abscond from massful quakes with no more suns to burn us back to discordant, aphotic lakes.
+Should then you respond through the black, we could abscond from massful quakes with no more suns to burn us back to discordant, aphotic lakes.
-I'll try supplant with tunes of ties, what bound us in a reticence, to oscillate in tune with sighs, reverberating diffidence from those of us who rise to dark and slept through spans of sunlit days, with none who sang for us to hark in era of this sunsick phase.
+I'll try supplant with tunes of ties, what bound us in a reticence, to oscillate in tune with sighs, reverberating reverence for those of us who rise to dark and slept through spans of sunlit days, with none who sang for us to hark in era of this sunsick phase.